Multi-View Hypercomplex Learning for Breast Cancer Screening: Experimental setup

 \subsection{Evaluation metrics}

-We adopt AUC (Area Under the ROC Curve) as the main performance metric to evaluate our models, as it is one of the most common metrics employed in medical imaging tasks \cite{Wu2020MultViews, Wu2020Screen, shen2019Mammo, Zhang2020NewConv}.
-The ROC curve summarizes the trade-off between True Positive Rate (TPR) and False Positive Rate (FPR) for a predictive model using different probability thresholds.
-To further assess network performance, we additionally evaluate our models in terms of classification accuracy.
+We adopt AUC (Area Under the ROC Curve) and accuracy to evaluate our models, as they are the most common metrics employed in medical imaging tasks \cite{Wu2020MultViews, Wu2020Screen, shen2019Mammo, Zhang2020NewConv}.
+We also report AUC-PR (Area Under the Precision-Recall Curve), which better reflects performance in imbalanced settings by focusing on the positive class.
+Sensitivity and specificity are measured at Youden’s index, the threshold that maximizes the sum of the two.
+Youden’s index provides an interpretable balance between true positive and true negative rates.
 Finally, we employ the Dice score for the segmentation task, which measures the pixel-wise agreement between a predicted mask and its corresponding ground truth.